 Military Family Instilled the Value of Family

 A lifetime of experience has shaped Mr. Dreyer.
 It has enabled him to have a unique and practical understanding of the importance of the quality of life and proven invaluable in dealing with wrongful death and catastrophic injury matters.
-He is the product of a family that grew up traveling throughout the country and Europe due to his father's military career.
-His parents exposed him to a lifestyle that allowed him to want to make a difference and make them proud of him.
+He is the product of a family that traveled throughout the country and Europe due to his father's military career.
+His parents exposed him to a lifestyle that led him to want to make a difference and make them proud of him.
 They taught him the importance of life and the value of hard work.
-His father, who had been shaped by a wartime experience of flying over 40 combat missions, being shot down sustaining serious injuries, and being a prisoner of war for nearly two years, instilled in Mr. Dreyer an appreciation for the value of family, life and how delicate a line we all walk.
+His father had been shaped by a wartime experience of flying over 40 combat missions, being shot down, sustaining serious injuries and being a prisoner of war for nearly two years.
+He instilled in Mr. Dreyer an appreciation for the value of family, life and how delicate a line we all walk.
 Additionally, the importance of physical health and competing as a member of a team was instilled in Mr. Dreyer and his two older brothers throughout his life by his mother and his father.
-Having a father who served during World War II and having parents who grew up through the depression caused him to appreciate the tremendous importance of family and community with each new location they moved to during their travels as a military family.
+Having a father who served during World War II and having parents who grew up during the Depression caused him to appreciate the tremendous importance of family and community with each new location they moved to during their travels as a military family.

-When his father retired in the Sacramento region, he finally was able to set down roots in a community and has remained here throughout his career other than to attend University of California Davis where he graduated with honors, and obtaining his law degree at the University of California at Hastings in San Francisco where he understood his calling was going to be in the courtroom representing the interests of others, and in particular, fighting for those who do not have a voice.
+When his father retired in the Sacramento region, Mr. Dreyer finally was able to set down roots in a community and has remained here throughout his career, other than to attend University of California, Davis, where he graduated with honors, and to obtain his law degree at the University of California at Hastings in San Francisco, where he understood his calling was going to be in the courtroom representing the interests of others, and in particular, fighting for those who do not have a voice.